 The boots were a bit stiff, and they felt somewhat cumbersome on my feet, for lack of a better word.
 As I walked around my apartment testing them out for the first time, I wasn’t sure what to make of these boots with the unassuming looks and the uncompromising fit.

 Then a funny thing happened.
-The longer I wore them the more they started to feel good on my feet.
-The nubuc leather began to loosen up just enough and my pair of Crater Rims started to become more flexible.
-Even better, it felt like they were cradling my feet quite nicely and before I knew it was enjoying these new boots more than I had initially thought possible.
-By the time I drove to the trail I was more than ready for a good long hike.
+The longer I wore them, the more they started to feel good on my feet.
+The nubuck leather began to loosen up just enough, and my pair of Crater Rims started to become more flexible.
+Even better, it felt like they were cradling my feet quite nicely, and before I knew it was enjoying these new boots more than I had initially thought possible.
+By the time I drove to the trail, I was more than ready for a good long hike.

-While on that hike Danner’s hand crafted boots, put together in their Portland factory, continued to impress.
-The thick soles – the same ones that I found cumbersome not long before – proved to be a great at protecting my feet on the rocky Texas trails and the waterproof Gore-Tex liner remained highly breathable, keeping my feet dry throughout the day.
-The only hitch in the entire trek was that the boot rubbed my ankles in the early miles of the hike, although like the rest of the boot that loosened up over time.
+While on that hike, Danner’s hand crafted boots, put together in their Portland factory, continued to impress.
+The thick soles – the same ones that I found cumbersome not long before – proved to be great at protecting my feet on the rocky Texas trails, and the waterproof Gore-Tex liner remained highly breathable, keeping my feet dry throughout the day.
+The only hitch in the entire trek was that the boot rubbed my ankles in the early miles of the hike, although the rest of the boot loosened up over time.

 If you’re in the market for a new pair of hiking boots, and you’re looking for something that can handle just about anything you throw at them, then look no further than the Crater Rim by Danner.
-Quality costs money but it’ll also pay off over the lifespan of the shoes, and your feet will thank you on your next long distance trek.
+Quality costs money, but it’ll also pay off over the shoes’ lifespan, and your feet will thank you on your next long distance trek.